JiiXaa/retro-buster/README.md

   - [x] Show active rentals on the rentals page.
   - [x] Archived rentals link located in the rentals page to be able to see archived rentals for deleted VHS tape copy.

-### Database features:

-- App using ElephantSQL hosting platform for storing Postgres database,
-- Used soft delete technique to mark records as deleted without actually removing them from the database, it helps with:
-  - Data recovery, accidentally removed data or recover historical data (Rentals vs. ArchivedRentals)
-  - Data integrity, foreign key constraints, and complex relationships between tables.
-    More information about soft delete can be found here: https://blog.miguelgrinberg.com/post/implementing-the-soft-delete-pattern-with-flask-and-sqlalchemy

-### Database relationship model prototyping:

-Database prototyping/building uses the SQLite library and the final version is stored on the ElephantSQL (PostgreSQL database hosting service)

-- [x] 'Movie' class needs to have a one-to-many relationship with the 'VhsTapeCopy' class.
-'VhsTapeCopy' instance will hold all important information about the all instances (vhs copies) connected to it (copy number/id, date added, is available, is removed).
-- [x] 'VhsTapeCopy' (tape copy) class needs to have many-to-one relationship with the 'VhsRental' model to be able to track rental information such as which customer has rented that particular copy, when was borrowed, due to bring back.
-- [x] 'VhsRental' class needs to have many-to-one relationship with 'Customer' as one customer can have multiple rental transaction/movies rented at the same time.
-- [x] 'ArchivedRental' class needs to have many-to-one relationship with 'Movie' meaning that one movie can have multiple archived rentals.
-- [x] 'VhsTapeCopy' needs to have many-to-one relationship with 'ArchivedRental' and 'VhsRental' meaning that one VHS tape copy can have multiple rentals or archived rentals.

-## BUGS/IMPROVEMENTS:
+### BUGS/IMPROVEMENTS:

 - **Bugs:** <br>
-  [x] videocassette (VHS) search only works for the single input search, need to fix the query for multiple inputs.
+  [x] videocassette (VHS) search only works for the single input search, need to fix the query for multiple inputs.<br>
   [] flash messages need to have separate styles for success and error state.
 For now all messages are displayed with the same green background pop-up.
-Would be nice to have a distinction between them i.e. success action = green popup, error = red popup.
+Would be nice to have a distinction between them i.e. success action = green popup, error = red popup.<br>
   [] When a user attempts to delete or edit a movie and presses the cancel button, they are currently redirected to the main movie page.
-It would be more convenient if the user could be redirected back to the specific movie page they were on before attempting the action.
+It would be more convenient if the user could be redirected back to the specific movie page they were on before attempting the action.<br>
   [] When a user attempts to delete or edit a customer profile and presses the cancel button, they are currently redirected to the main customer page.
-It would be more convenient if the user could be redirected back to the specific customer profile page they were on before attempting the action.
+It would be more convenient if the user could be redirected back to the specific customer profile page they were on before attempting the action.<br>

 - **Improvements:** <br>
   [] To help users recommend certain movies to customers, it is planned to display featured movies on the main page in a slider/carousel format.
 The backend functionality for this feature is complete, and the front-end functionality using JavaScript has also been implemented and is currently displayed on desktop.
-However, to make the slider/carousel interactive, a third-party library will need to be added.
+However, to make the slider/carousel interactive, a third-party library will need to be added.<br>

 ## dirty notes for the development only!